Duncan Maidens, Raspberry Pi Foundation

 2. Hacked web page with URL misdirecting to fake web sites https://youtu.be/PyocjtCPA1k

 3. Rogue Hot spot taking cafe customers and directing them to a rogue DNS server from which www.mybank.com URL are misdirected. https://youtu.be/HM-6DeUBQG0

 Duncan Maidens's biography

-Duncan is an Associate Professor at BCU and leads CAS West Midlands Regional Centre.
-Duncan graduated from University of Newcastle upon Tyne with a degree in Electrical and Electronic Engineering in 1987.
+Duncan Maidens graduated from University of Newcastle upon Tyne with a degree in Electrical and Electronic Engineering in 1987.
 He started working life as BBC engineer followed by a period as a Royal Navy Instructor Officer.
-After returning to University and gaining an MSc in Data Telecoms and Computer Networks, he progressed through several research and teaching positions at Salford and Staffordshire Universities.
-Joining BCU in 2001, he now heads a team of Networking Specialists running the Cisco Academy Program.
+After returning to University and gaining an MSc in Data Telecoms and Computer Networks, Duncan progresses through several research and teaching position at Salford and Staffordshire Universities.
+Joining BCU in 2001, he led a team of Networking Specialists running the Cisco Academy Program.
 Whilst at BCU he became involved in CAS, running master teacher training, a CAS Regional Centre then becoming a Regional Delivery Partner as part of the NCCE.
 In May 2019 he joined the Raspberry Pi Foundation as Director of Computer Science Education.

 Relevant Key Stages: KS3, KS4